digiaiiris/tuntilukkarihelp/README.md

 You can find the contact details of Tuntilukkari support on the footer section of Tuntilukkari user interface.

+# What to Do if the Application Does Not Work (aka Emergency & Contingency Policy)

+1. Don't panic - you can always switch to use Workday to record work entries
+2. If the problem persists, please contact support.
+You can find the contact details of Tuntilukkari support on the footer section of Tuntilukkari user interface.

 # Tips for Managing your Time Entries at Work

 ## Mark Project Tasks to Calendar Meeting Invitations